arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 It's `camelize` method checks for the overrides and if it finds one, it uses it.
-Otherwise, it utilizes `String#camelize` method which is a port of ActiveSupport core extensions for String:
+Otherwise, it utilizes `String#camelize` method which is a part of ActiveSupport core extensions for String:

 ```ruby
 def camelize(first_letter = :upper)
   case first_letter
   when :upper